open-contracting/standard/docs/guidance/map/unsuccessful_processes.md

 :expand: releases, tender
 ```

 The buyer announces a second opportunity to purchase the same item.
-The new contracting process is assigned an `ocid` of 'ocds-213czf-0002'.
+The new contracting process is assigned a new `ocid` of 'ocds-213czf-0001'.
 The failed attempt is recorded in `.relatedProcesses`.

 ```{jsoninclude} ../../examples/unsuccessful_tender/new_tender.json
 :jsonpointer: /releases/0